Mark Kenber: Where are Rio+20's real headlines?

 But success comes in many forms.
 Right now, Rio is bustling with sessions, panels, conferences and forums.
 Perhaps Rio+20's real headlines lie here, away from the convoluted communiqués?

-One example in point: last Sunday The Climate Group hosted a session with Phillips where they launched a report about LED lighting technology.
+One example in point: last Sunday The Climate Group hosted a session with Philips where they launched a report about LED lighting technology.
 It unveiled the results of a massive trial involving LED street lighting in a dozen of the world's biggest cities.
 It showed you could reduce energy consumption by up to 85%.
 Almost one fifth of all the world's electricity - and therefore a major slice of CO2 emissions -- is linked to lighting.

 The two organizations went on to issue a call for an international low carbon lighting standard.
 OK, maybe light bulbs alone are not going to save the world.
 But in the United States alone, cutting the energy used by lighting by an entirely feasible 40% would save US$53 billion in annual energy costs.
 Plus it would reduce the energy used by the equivalent of nearly 200 mid-size power stations.
 The low carbon lighting standard would help get us there - globally - in double-quick time, and we'd all save a lot of money too.
 That's not a bad headline.